-Each student in this course is responsible for selecting an article (problem-oriented study as opposed to a review article) that highlights human osteological applications from a peer reviewed journal such as American Journal of Physical Anthropology, International Journal of Osteoarchaeology, Journal of Forensic Sciences, etc. You will create a PowerPoint to present in class that highlights the following aspects of the study:
+Each student in this course is responsible for selecting an article (problem-oriented study as opposed to a review article) that highlights human osteological applications from a peer reviewed journal such as American Journal of Physical Anthropology, International Journal of Osteoarchaeology, Anatomical Record, Journal of Forensic Sciences, etc. You will create a PowerPoint to present in class that highlights the following aspects of the study:

-- 1) Bony elements(s) analyzed (include a figure depicting the element(s), features, and landmarks)
+- 1) Bony elements(s) analyzed (including figures depicting bone and features)

 - 2) Materials

 - 3) Methods

 - 4) Results

 - 5) Importance/broader impacts

 - 6) Article Citation

 Each student will create 3 discussion questions to pose to the class regarding their article.
-Students must email their selected article to the instructor for approval by the deadline listed in the schedule below (Oct 16).
+Students must email their selected article to the instructor for approval by the deadline listed in the schedule below (Oct 15).
 The instructor is available to discuss article selections and presentations over email or by appointment.
 Time allotments for presentations will be discussed in class.